openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 * Maintain the existing level of availability.
 Eg. by avoiding fencing loops, wherein each node powers cycles it's peer after booting, reducing the cluster's availability.
 * Recover the API server in less than 120s, as measured from the surviving node's detection of a failure
 * Minimize any differences to the primary OpenShift platforms
-* Avoid any decisions that would prevent upgrade/downgrade paths between two-node and traditional architectures
+* Avoid any decisions that would prevent future implementation and support for upgrade/downgrade paths between two-node and traditional architectures
 * Provide an OpenShift cluster experience that is identical to that of a 3-node hyperconverged cluster, but with 2 nodes

 ### Non-Goals